rickyota/genoboost/README.md

 #### <a name="score-train-only"></a>Without Validation

-If you did not use validation dataset in training phase, GenoBoost will output sample scores for all parameters.
+If you did not use the validation dataset in the training phase, GenoBoost will output sample scores for all parameters.
 You have to specify the number of SNVs in `--iters`.

 ```bash
 $ genoboost score \